 We’ve also had a couple of ugly incidents with ZYTO:

-- ZYTO does not test Balancers in combinations.
+- ZYTO does not test supplements (balancers) in combinations.
 The ZYTO Balancer scan is meant to quantify how effective various things are in treating the items that appear as stressors on the scan.
-These ‘various things’ include supplements, prescription medications, vitamins, chelators, binders, drainage remedies, etc. These are all tested individually, not in combinations.
+These ‘various things’ include supplements, prescription medications, vitamins, chelators, binders, drainage remedies, or whatever else is in the practitioner’s database.
+These are all tested individually, not in combinations.
 This becomes especially important when combining prescription medications like parasite medications.
 Parasite medications might test well individually.
 However, in combinations they might not test well, because they can overload the liver and kidneys.
 I typically test combinations of medications of concern by hand.
-Here is an example video of combination testing.
+The video Parasite Medication – Which one to take? is an example of testing supplements and medications together.

 - Most of the things on the ZYTO scan I don’t understand.
-I could spend all day Googling for details.
-I can make myself crazy and paranoid very quickly!!
+I could spend all day Googling for details on the various ZYTO stressors that come up.
+I can make myself crazy and paranoid very quickly!
 I finally realized that even ‘normal, healthy’ people have all kinds of scary sounding infections that come up on ZYTO.
 Are they real?
 Maybe.
 Who knows.
-Our immune systems, if functioning well, actually fight off an amazing number of things in the ‘background.’
+Our immune systems actually fight off an amazing number of things in the ‘background.’

 - Polio came up on my child’s ZYTO scan two months in a row.
 Talk about scary.
 Then the polio was mysteriously gone.
-I’m honestly not sure – maybe she got exposed to polio somewhere and her body was detoxing it.
+I’m honestly not sure – maybe the child was exposed to polio somewhere and the body was detoxing it.
 Lyme is similar to polio – maybe her Lyme was dying off in such a way that it looked like polio to the computer?
 Don’t know.

 - Pneumonia came up high for me once as a stressor, and I had absolutely no symptoms.
 This was also scary – was I exposed to pneumonia or was I about to come down with it?
 Who knows.

 - A good ZYTO practitioner is essential.
-Otherwise things can get ugly rather quickly.
+Without a good practitioner, things can get ugly rather quickly.
 ZYTO is capable of closing or overloading detoxification and drainage pathways, just like it is capable of opening them.
 Our direct experience with this is detailed in the Overview.

 How to Find a Good ZYTO Practitioner